Pulakeshin II: Appayika and Govinda

 The Aihole inscription suggests that two rulers named Appayika and Govinda rebelled against Pulakeshin.
 The identity of these rulers is uncertain, but they are said to have approached the core Chalukya territory from the north of the Bhimarathi (modern Bhima) river in present-day Maharashtra.
 According to historian K. A. Nilakanta Sastri, the way they are mentioned in the inscription suggests that they were military adventurers and not from a royal background.
 However, according to historian Durga Prasad Dikshit, their names suggest that they may have belonged to a Rashtrakuta branch, which was distinct from the imperial Rashtrakutas of Manyakheta.
 This branch may have become subordinate to the Chalukyas after facing invasions from the Nala and Mauryas of Konkan, and later rebelled taking advantage of the conflict between Pulakeshin and Mangalesha.

 According to the Aihole inscription, Pulakeshin adopted the policy of bheda (divide and conquer), and bestowed favours upon Govinda while alienating Appayika.
 Govinda became his ally, and Appayika was defeated.

 Recapture of Banavasi

 Pulakeshin's predecessors had subjugated the Kadambas of Banavasi, but the Kadambas no longer recognized the Chalukya suzerainty during his reign.
 Pulakeshin marched against them, and besieged their capital of Banavasi.
 The Aihole inscription suggests that the Kadambas put up a strong resistance, but were ultimately defeated.
 The Kadamba ruler at this time was probably Bhogivarman.

 Pulakeshin ended the Kadamba dynasty, and annexed their territory to his empire.
 He divided this territory among his vassals: the major part of the Kadamba kingdom was granted to the Alupas under the name kadamba-mandala; the Nagarakhanda division of Banavasi was given to the Sendrakas.

-Repulsion of First Arab Invasion

-The first Arab invasion of India was an expedition by sea to conquer Thana near Mumbai as early as 636 A.D.
-It was undertaken during the vigorous expansionist regime of the second Caliph, Umar-bin-Akhtab, who was on a proselytizing mission to spread Islam to all corners of the world.
-He appointed Usman, of the tribe of Sakif, to capture Bahrain and Oman.
-Usman sent his brother Hakam to Bahrain and himself proceeded to Oman.
-Upon reaching Oman, Usman sent a naval expedition to capture Thana on the western coast of India.
-The Arab naval expedition was successfully repulsed by Chalukyan Navy under Pulakeshin II and they returned to Oman.
-The first ever Arab raid on India was defeated.